The Always War by Margaret Peterson Haddix

 Blood Red Road by Moira Young

-In a distant future, eighteen-year-old Lugh is kidnapped, and while his twin sister, Saba, and nine-year-old Emmi are trailing him across bleak Sandsea, they are captured too, and taken to brutal Hopetown, where Saba is forced to be a cage fighter until new friends help plan an escape.
+In a distant future, Saba is captured while looking for her kidnapped brother and is forced to be a cage fighter until new friends plan an escape.

 Breathe by Sarah Crossan

-In a barren land with little oxygen, Alina, Quinn, and Bea leave the safety of their dome with only two days' worth of oxygen in their tanks.
+In a land with little oxygen, three teens leave their dome with two days of oxygen in their tanks.

 BZRK by Michael Grant